MrColoo/Smart-WakeOnLan/README.md

 1. **UPS Configuration:**
    - Set the `UPS_IP` variable with your UPS's IP.
-   - Ensure NUT is set up on your NAS.
+   - Set up Network UPS Tools (NUT) on your NAS or Server and connect the UPS.

 2. **Server Configuration:**
    - Update `HOSTS`, `NICKNAMES`, and `MACADDRS` arrays with your server details.
-   - Confirm Wake-on-LAN (WOL) is enabled.
+   - Ensure Wake-on-LAN (WOL) is enabled on your servers.

 3. **Telegram Bot Configuration:**
-   - Create a Telegram bot and replace `[Your Token]` and `[Your Chat ID]`.
+   - Create a Telegram bot using the BotFather on Telegram.
+   - Replace [Your Token] and [Your Chat ID] with your actual API token and chat ID.

 4. **Dependency Installation:**
    - Install the wakeonlan tool (e.g., `sudo apt-get install wakeonlan`).
+   - Install the nut-client tool (e.g., `sudo apt-get install nut-client`).
    - Ensure the ping command is available.

 5. **Execution:**
    - Make the script executable: `chmod +x power-on-server.sh`
-   - Run the script periodically (e.g., every 5 minutes) using a cron job.
+   - Run the script periodically (e.g., every 5 minutes) using a cron job or manually: ./Smart-WOL.sh

 ## 🚀 Usage